Paul J. Pape

-Shantona is also listed in the 2017 Guide to the Best Lawyers in Canada, and was named a litigation Future Star by Benchmark Canada in 2014, 2015, and 2016.
-In 2013, Shantona was recognized with a ‘Precedent Setter’ award by Precedent Magazine.
+Shantona is also named in the Guide to the Best Lawyers in Canada and is ranked as a ‘Litgation Future Star’ by Benchmark Canada.
+Shantona was recognized with a ‘Precedent Setter’ award by Precedent Magazine in 2013.

 Shantona has developed particular expertise in Supreme Court of Canada matters.
 She is the co-Executive Director of the Supreme Court Advocacy Institute, a national non-profit organization offering advocacy training to counsel appearing before the Supreme Court of Canada.
 She is also case screener for Pro Bono Law Ontario’s Supreme Court Leave to Appeal Assistance Project.

 Shantona is often asked to speak at conferences and guest-lecture at universities on topics ranging from advocacy to ethics to substantive law.
 Her academic writing has been quoted with approval in several judicial decisions.
 She also acts a judge for the annual Laskin Moot in constitutional and administrative law.

 Prior to starting practice, Shantona clerked for Justice Ian Binnie at the Supreme Court of Canada, trained as a Fox Scholar pupil barrister in England, and obtained a master’s degree in law from the University of Oxford.
 Her early experience also includes internships at the International Criminal Tribunal for Rwanda and at the Parliament of Canada.